 This is a great recipe for meal prepping as it also keeps really well in the fridge or freezer.
 Simply seal in a container with a lid or a freezer bag and it will keep in the fridge for up to five days, or for up to three months in the freezer.

-Did you make this chili?
+Did you make this vegetarian white chili?
 Let me know how much you loved it with a star rating in the recipe box, review, or comment below.

 - 1 medium onion